xrendan/datasette-metasearch/README.md

 [![Tests](https://github.com/dogsheep/beta/workflows/Test/badge.svg)](https://github.com/dogsheep/beta/actions?query=workflow%3ATest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/dogsheep/beta/blob/main/LICENSE)

-Build a search index across content from multiple SQLite database tables and run faceted searches against it using Datasette
+Build a search index across content from multiple SQLite database tables and run faceted searches against it using Datasette.

+## Motivation

+Different datasets may contain overlapping data but may not conform to the same schema.
+Some datasets may contain more information than others that we want to display when searching across datasets.
+We might also want to see statistics or facets across those datasettes (like how many records in a particular year or made by a particular person). `datasette-metasearch` enables this pattern with a config file, rather than trying to build a pipeline to transform each dataset into a common format then building a bespoke query interface for those, we can specify the fields we want to index and search, how to transform them into the com o

+The motivation for this was to join government spending datasets so they can be easily queried.

 ## Example